 After another seven months' orbit, Huygens detached from Cassini on Christmas Day, 2014, and made a 21-day journey towards Titan.
 On this day in 2005, it came into contact with Titan's atmosphere, and began its descent through the moon's atmosphere.
 All the way down, Huygens was sending data back about its composition, the pressure, and any electromagnetic activity.

-The original Cassini mission was supposed to last just four years, but the orbiter is still there, sending back data, having twice had its mission extended.
+The original Cassini mission was supposed to last just four years, but the orbiter twice had its mission extended.
 It ended in 2017 in a blaze of glory as it entered Saturn's atmosphere and was destroyed.

 Ben studied modern languages at London University's Queen Mary College.
 After dabbling unhappily in local government finance for a while, he went to work for The Scotsman newspaper in Edinburgh.
 The launch of the paper's website, scotsman.com, in the early years of the dotcom craze, saw Ben move online to manage the Business and Motors channels before becoming deputy editor with responsibility for all aspects of online production for The Scotsman, Scotland on Sunday and the Edinburgh Evening News websites, along with the papers' Edinburgh Festivals website.

 Ben joined MoneyWeek as website editor in 2008, just as the Great Financial Crisis was brewing.
 He has written extensively for the website and magazine, with a particular emphasis on alternative finance and fintech, including blockchain and bitcoin.
 As an early adopter of bitcoin, Ben bought when the price was under $200, but went on to spend it all on foolish fripperies.

 House prices are falling in London but how does it compare to the rest of the UK?